“The only thing worse than training your employees and having them leave is not training them and having them stay.”

 — Henry Ford

-It’s no secret that, in today’s increasingly globalised world, companies must have a global reach to get ahead.
-The fact that this philosophy applies as much to a company’s employees as it does to its clients, however, is often overlooked. eLearning localisation is one way that companies can reach out a hand and connect with internal and external stakeholders wherever they are in the world.
+It’s no secret that, in today’s increasingly globalized world, companies must have a global reach to get ahead.
+The fact that this philosophy applies as much to a company’s employees as it does to its clients, however, is often overlooked. eLearning localization is one way that companies can reach out a hand and connect with internal and external stakeholders wherever they are in the world.
 Advances in communication and mobility mean that the average workforce has never been more linguistically, culturally, and geographically diverse.
-For these organisations, delivering clear and consistent training material that can be understood by all staff presents a unique challenge.
-This is especially important when providing adequate training opportunities for staff — an often critical part of retaining key talent which can be done through eLearning Localisation.
+For these organizations, delivering clear and consistent training material that can be understood by all staff presents a unique challenge.
+This is especially important when providing adequate training opportunities for staff — an often critical part of retaining key talent which can be done through eLearning Localization.

-Per the National Research Business Institute,“opportunity plays a major role in becoming or remaining an [e]employer of [c]choice.”1 eLearning — the practice of delivering digital educational content — allows companies to provide valuable training to employees across the globe. eLearning localisation considers the linguistic and cultural contexts of the employees.
-It goes beyond simple translation of the eLearning material by ensuring that the programme retains “the exact meaning as the source course, with the correct emotion, in a specific cultural context.”2 In a world where communication is king, it is vital to ensure that employees are trained in their preferred language. eLearning Localisation strengthens the likelihood that employees (and your organisation as a whole) will get the most out of your investment.
+Per the National Research Business Institute,“opportunity plays a major role in becoming or remaining an [e]employer of [c]choice.”1 eLearning — the practice of delivering digital educational content — allows companies to provide valuable training to employees across the globe. eLearning localization considers the linguistic and cultural contexts of the employees.
+It goes beyond simple translation of the eLearning material by ensuring that the program retains “the exact meaning as the source course, with the correct emotion, in a specific cultural context.”2 In a world where communication is king, it is vital to ensure that employees are trained in their preferred language. eLearning Localization strengthens the likelihood that employees (and your organization as a whole) will get the most out of your investment.